Listening first

 Key findings

-- Tourism valued: Residents see tourism as contributing to the local economy and community life.
+- Tourism value is rising: Residents are increasingly recognizing tourism as an important contributor to the local economy and community prosperity.

 In relation to their community, residents agree... | |